 - It also shows the minimum lease payments receivable for uncollectible accumulated allowances.

-- The benefits (unguaranteed) accruing to the lessor should be disclosed.
+- Disclosure of the benefits (unguaranteed) accruing to the lessor.

 - The unearned income included offsetting the direct cost initially charged against the income for a different period with respect to the presented income statement.